deepanshi-s/Bladder-Cancer-Cell-Prediction/README.md

 * View Important Info tab - Enables user to view the Jaccard Score, F1 Score and the KI index.

 ![Segmented Image](Images/Screenshot%20(32).png "GUI")

+ ## **Directions to use** ##
+* Change the paths in the train.py and test.py file to the train and test directory.
+* The train directory should have images in the format train/img/img/1,2,3... and train/mask/mask/1,2,3...
+Similarly for the test directory, test/img/img/1,2,3... and test/mask/mask/1,2,3..
+* The generator class in keras requires the images to be in a subfolder inside the main folder (i.e img/img).
+* You can try different segmentation models instead of UNET.
+Import the model code in the train.py and test.py